Skip to content

 A disabled New Jersey couple’s fight for marriage equality finds voice in ‘Patrice: The Movie’

-‘They can stop us from getting married, they can stop us from living together, but they’re never gonna stop us from loving each other.’
+“They can stop us from getting married, they can stop us from living together, but they’re never gonna stop us from loving each other.”

 Patrice Jetter in front of her model train set, which she created based on the now-closed Palisades Amusement Park.
-She stars in Ted Passon's documentary 'Patrice: The Movie,' streaming on Hulu.
+She stars in Ted Passon's documentary "Patrice: The Movie," streaming on Hulu.

 Patrice Jetter in front of her model train set, which she created based on the now-closed Palisades Amusement Park.
-She stars in Ted Passon's documentary 'Patrice: The Movie,' streaming on Hulu.Read moreCourtesy of ABC News Studios
+She stars in Ted Passon's documentary "Patrice: The Movie," streaming on Hulu.Read moreCourtesy of ABC News Studios

-Patrice Jetter is a medal-winning ice skater, a model train set maker, a costume designer, a beloved crossing guard in Hamilton Township, N.J. — and now the star of the new Hulu documentary, Patrice: The Movie.
+Patrice Jetter is a medal-winning ice skater, a model train set maker, a costume designer, a beloved crossing guard in Hamilton Township, N.J. — and now the star of the new Hulu documentary Patrice: The Movie.

-Jetter’s magnetic personality and flashy style shines as she invites the camera into her world.
+Jetter’s magnetic personality and flashy style shine as she invites the camera into her world.
 “Hi, my name is Patrice,” she says at the start of the film.
 “I am a totally cool person with a disability who could do most anything.”

 But the film centers on the one thing Jetter can’t do, without repercussions: get married.

-Jetter and her partner Garry Wickham, who is also disabled, want to wed and move in together, but if they do either, their essential benefits from Social Security and Medicaid will be slashed and they won’t be able to afford the life-sustaining care they need.
+Jetter and her partner, Garry Wickham, who is also disabled, want to wed and move in together, but if they do either, their essential benefits from Social Security and Medicaid will be slashed and they won’t be able to afford the life-sustaining care they need.

-Jetter and disability rights activists call this limitation a marriage penalty on disabled people and the documentary describes this fight as “the next phase of marriage equality.”
+Jetter and disability rights activists call this limitation a marriage penalty on disabled people, and the documentary describes this fight as “the next phase of marriage equality.”

 Unlike documentaries about disabled people that focus solely on their medical conditions, Patrice stands out for its examination of the systemic challenges that Jetter and Wickham face when trying to secure basic necessities, from groceries to wheelchair-accessible cars.
 (Patrice intentionally does not specify Jetter’s disability.)
 The barrier to marriage is yet another disappointing reality.